cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

 CDs (excluding early efforts such as Yggdrasil and DemoLinux).
 Many Linux programmers also know it as a versatile filesystem for embedded use due to its support for transparent compression.
-Those looking at the history of squashfs changes inside the kernel will also see many changes from us (Facebook), Google, and many other industry names, as it also serves a purpose serving production traffic at scale.
+Those looking at the history of squashfs changes inside the kernel will also see changes from Facebook, Google, and many other industry names, as it also serves a purpose serving production traffic at scale.

 One thing we use squashfs for is transporting large amounts of static data that compress well: bytecode, certain types of static resources, etc. We then transfer these squashfs images over the network to the servers providing compute power for the service, mount the squashfs mounts, and away we go.

-So here we are after transporting the squashfs images, getting ready to use the files inside in the program.
-We go to load files from them in the program, and usually all goes well.
+Visualise such a situation: we've just finished transporting the squashfs images and are getting ready to use the files inside in the program.
+We go to load files from within this squashfs mount within the program, and usually all goes well.
 Sometimes, however, when under I/O contention on the underlying block device, an interesting situation happens -- we seem to stall, but even worse than we would usually expect for this level of I/O contention.
 Take a look at the following two kernel stacks for two threads from the application, and have a think about what looks weird here.

 Here's how one thread looks: